 A factor of 3 was selected to account for uncertainties in extrapolating from rats to humans, which is adopted by convention where an adjustment from an animal-specific NOAEL{ADJ} to a NOAEL{HEC} has been incorporated.
 Insufficient information is available to predict potential variability in susceptibility among the population, thus a human variability UF of 10 was applied.
 A 10-fold UF was used to account for uncertainty in extrapolating from a subchronic to chronic exposure duration.
-A 3-fold UF was applied to account for the extrapolation from a LOAEL to NOAEL.
-The critical effect for this analysis, lymphoid hyperplasia in the bronchial lymph nodes, may represent the point at which normal clearance of particles from the lung by alveolar macrophages becomes overwhelmed and particles are no

-- longer cleared effectively, leading to an increasing accumulation of particles in the lung and - 2 airways, an inflammatory response, and subsequent cell proliferation.
-However, due to the - 3 absence of evidence demonstrating the persistence of lymphoid hyperplasia, these effects are - 4 believed to represent cerium-induced toxicity.
-Data gaps have been identified with uncertainties - 5 associated with database deficiencies with regards to reproductive and developmental toxicity - 6 associated with cerium inhalation exposure.
-A database UF of 3 was applied with special - 7 consideration of the information pertaining to the deposition and absorption of cerium oxide, the - 8 effects observed in humans following prolonged exposure, the mode-of-action data, and the - 9 effects observed in animals in BRL (1994), in addition to the lack of reproductive and developmental studies.
+A 3-fold UF was applied to account for the extrapolation from a LOAEL to NOAEL because the POD was a LOAEL.
+The critical effect for this analysis, lymphoid hyperplasia in the bronchial lymph nodes, represents a minimally biologically significant effect; therefore, an uncertainty factor of 3 was applied.
+Data gaps have been identified with uncertainties associated with database deficiencies with regards to reproductive and developmental toxicity associated with cerium inhalation exposure.
+A database UF of 3 was applied with special consideration of the information pertaining to the deposition and absorption of cerium oxide, the effects observed in humans following prolonged exposure, the mode-of-action data, and the effects observed in animals in the BRL (1994) study, in addition to the lack of reproductive and developmental studies.

-The overall confidence in this RfC assessment is low.
-Confidence in the principal study (BRL, 1994) is medium.
-EPA conducted an external peer review to evaluate the accuracy of the experimental procedures, results, and interpretation and discussion of the results presented in this study.
-The peer reviewers considered the BRL (1994) study to be adequate and the study conclusions to be supported by the data.
-The peer reviewers were not specifically asked to comment on their confidence in the study.
-In addition, the results observed in the BRL (1994) study were consistent with the observed effects in the human case reports (Yoon et al., 2005; Porru et al., 2001; McDonald et al., 1995; Pairon et al., 1995, 1994; Sulotto et al., 1986; Vogt et al., 1986; Pietra et al., 1985; Vocaturo et al., 1983; Sabbioni et al., 1982; Husain et al., 1980; Kappenberger and Bühlmann, 1975; Heuck and Hoschek, 1968).
+l The overall confidence in this RfC assessment is low.
+Confidence in the principal study 2 (BRL, 1994) is medium.
+EPA conducted an external peer review to evaluate the accuracy of the 3 experimental procedures, results, and interpretation and discussion of the results presented in this 4 study.
+The peer reviewers considered the BRL (1994) study conclusions to be supported by the 5 data.
+The peer reviewers were not specifically asked to comment on their confidence in the 6 study.
+In addition, the results observed in the BRL (1994) study were consistent with the 7 observed effects in the human case reports (Yoon et al., 2005; Porru et al., 2001; McDonald et 8 al., 1995; Pairon et al., 1995, 1994; Sulotto et al., 1986; Vogt et al., 1986; Pietra et al., 1985; 9 Vocaturo et al., 1983; Sabbioni et al., 1982; Husain et al., 1980; Kappenberger and Bühlmann, 10 1975; Heuck and Hoschek, 1968).
 Confidence in the database is low.
-The database lacks chronic exposure information on cerium via any route of exposure and multigenerational developmental and reproductive toxicity studies.
-However, there is evidence of cerium pneumoconiosis in humans exposed to cerium compounds, and the anticipated critical effects observed are point-of-entry effects that would be expected in humans.
-Reflecting medium confidence in the principal study and low confidence in the database, confidence in the
+The database lacks 11 chronic exposure information on cerium via any route of exposure and multigenerational 12 developmental and reproductive toxicity studies.
+However, there is evidence of cerium 13 pneumoconiosis in humans exposed to cerium compounds, and the anticipated critical effects 14 observed are point-of-entry effects that would be expected in humans.
+Reflecting medium 15 confidence in the principal study and low confidence in the database, confidence in the RfC is 16 low.